Investigations after fires

 Further work after the inspection

-After the inspection, we are continuing to collect supporting material for the report.
-In this case, we have not concluded at the same time as the inspection, it is important to assess and test, as far as possible, different hypotheses for the mechanism that has led to the development of the fire in this specific fire.
+After the inspection, we continue to gather material information for the report.
+In this specific case, no conslusion was made at the site inspection.
+It is important to assess and test, as far as possible, different hypotheses for the mechanism that has led to the development of the fire, especially for this fire.
 The fire department’s efforts, the number of crews, the supply of extinguishing water, etc., and the situation when the fire department started the extinguishing effort are also of great interest to have access to in an evaluation.
 Here, conversations with emergency crews from the fire department and photo and video material will be of great use.

 Evaluation and conclusion

-Our assignment is to evaluate this specific fire and to describe the spread routes.
+Our assignment is to evaluate this specific fire and to describe the paths of fire spread.
 We will also point out the regulatory shortcomings in fire protection that have been uncovered that may have had an impact on the outcome of this fire.
 It is also important for us to point out that the spread of fire beyond the apartment where the fire started cannot necessarily always be explained by fire-technical shortcomings.
-Fire in buildings is a complex phenomenon that depends on many different variables, some with synergistic effects, other effects counteracting each other.
+Fire in buildings is a complex phenomenon that depends on many different variables, some with synergistic effects, others with effects counteracting each other.

 Contact us